CImrie/tailwind-application/content/cover-letter.md

 ---

-The TL;DR of this application is that I'm a normal and easy-going person, I work exceptionally hard, I have very high standards of myself and others and I am passionate about literally anything I get stuck into.
-I believe working at Tailwind would be the highlight of my career, and I would love the opportunity to work with you.
+The TL;DR of this application is:
+- I'm a normal and easy-going person.
+- I work exceptionally hard.
+- I have very high standards of myself and others.
+- I am passionate about everything I get stuck into.
+- I believe working at Tailwind would be the highlight of my career, and I would love the opportunity to work with you.

+---

 I want to start by telling you who I am, and then going into detail about my professional work.